 Upon completion of this degree students will be able to: (1) Demonstrate an increased appreciation for mathematics, (2) Recognize and identify applications of mathematics to the world around us, (3) Increase their ability to use mathematical reasoning to solve problems, and (4) Use symbolic, graphical, numerical, and written representations of mathematical ideas.

-Catalog Description
+ITEM 2: Catalog Description

 Program Description: The Department of Mathematics is committed to assisting students in achieving their educational, vocational, and lifelong learning goals.
 Our curriculum is designed to support completion of degree and transfer programs.
 We offer day, evening, and on-line courses ranging from Elementary Algebra through Differential Equations.
 Our Department Office, located in AA-210, also serves as a drop-in mathematics tutoring area for students and is staffed by faculty, an instructional assistant, and student tutors.